 This is the case for weakness for example, as a man is not supposed to be weak.
 But it’s also the case of providing for the family, or protecting women.

 Men internalize those values and beliefs, which allow women to push his manhood thumbscrews without even having to be too direct.

-In relationships women can leverage shame to cage men into provider roles, potentially going against his will.
+In relationships women can leverage shame to cage men into provider roles, potentially sabotaging his own goals and dream.